slavamlinsky/SelectDoctor/README.md

 # Select your Doctor App

-Nice web form for choosing a doctor in yoour city (test task).
+Nice web form for choosing a doctor in your city (test task).

-Data to dropdowns loads from API + full validation.
+Data in select dropdowns loads from API, and full form validation.

 ### Used technologies & libraries